-A world where every human life is valued and protected.
+A world where the beauty and dignity of every human life are valued and protected.

 January 22, 1973 is ingrained in the minds of pro-lifers because on that infamous historic day the Supreme Court invalidated 50 state laws and made abortion legal and available on demand throughout the United States in the now-infamous decisions in Roe v Wade and Doe v Bolton.

 The March for Life in Washington, D.C., began as a small demonstration and rapidly grew to be the largest pro-life event in the world.
 The peaceful demonstration that has followed on this somber anniversary every year since 1973 is a witness to the truth concerning the greatest human rights violation of our time, legalized abortion on demand.